7 days 0 hrs 25 min

 As people are living and working longer, the definition of what it means to be a senior continues to evolve.
-The demographics affect us all, including lawyers.
-Senior lawyers currently make up 25 percent of the Association’s membership, and include those who continue to work full time at law firms or in solo practices, as well as those who opt for part-time employment opportunities or donate pro bono services in their communities.
-In July 2006, the New York State Bar Association formed a special committee to recognize such lawyers and the unique issues that they face.
-As the result of the work of this committee, in 2008, the House of Delegates approved creation of the first 50+ Lawyers Section of the New York State Bar Association.
+Senior lawyers include those who continue to work full time at law firms or in solo practices, as well as those who opt for part-time employment opportunities or donate pro bono services in their communities.

 Lawyers who are age 50 or older have valuable experience, talents, and interests.
-Many such senior lawyers are considering or have already decided whether to continue to pursue their full-time legal careers or whether to transition to a new position, a reduced time commitment at their current position and/or retirement from a full-time legal career.
+Many such senior lawyers are considering or have already decided to continue to pursue their full-time legal careers or whether to transition to a new position, a reduced time commitment at their current position and/or retirement.
 Accordingly, the 50+ Lawyers Section has been created and charged with the mission of:

-• Acting as a voice of senior lawyers within the Association and the community
+• Acting as a voice for senior lawyers within the Association and the community

 The 50+ Lawyers Section seeks to address such issues as: